ninjaaron/replacing-bash-scripting-with-python/README.rst

 Through chapter 9 would be even better, and you might as well just read the whole thing at that point.

-If you're new to programming, you might try the book *Introducing Python* or perhaps *Think Python*.
-You may see a lot of recommendations for *Learn Python the Hard Way*.
+If you're new to programming, you might try the book `Introducing Python`_ or perhaps `Think Python`_. `Dive Into Python`_ is another popular book that is available for free online.
+You may see a lot of recommendations for `Learn Python the Hard Way`_.
 I think this method is flawed, though I do appreciate that it was written by someone with strong opinions about correctness, which has some benefits.

 This tutorial assumes Python 3.5 or higher, though it may sometimes use idioms from 3.6, and I will attempt to document when have used an idiom which doesn't work in 3.4, which is apparently the version that ships with the latest CentOS and SLES.
-Use 3.6 if you can.
+Use at least 3.6 if you can.
 It has some cool new features, but the implementation of dictionaries (Python's hash map) was also overhauled in this version of Python, which sort of undergirds the way the whole object system is implemented and therefore is a major win all around.

 Basically, always try to use whatever the latest version of Python is.
 Do not use Python 2.
 It will be officially retired in 2020.
 That's two